jswrenn/site/content/blog/transmutation-stability.md

 where
     Dst: TransmuteFrom<Src>
 ```
 By default, `TransmuteFrom` is *only* implemented for `Src` and `Dst` if it *sound*, *safe* and *stable*.
 Neglecting any of *any* of these requires passing an additional type parameter to `TransmuteFrom`.
+If you don't `NeglectStability`, then `TransmuteFrom` follows the all of the usual rules of trait stability.

-If you don't `NeglectStability`, the transmutability trait follows the all of the usual rules of trait stability.
 But how?
 We achieve this *without* any additional specialized compiler machinery, and *without* introducing any new stability rules.
-Instead, we introduce two normal traits which implemented **manually** by rustaceans to publicly signal that `impl`s of `TransmuteFrom` for their type adhere to the usual trait stability rules.
+Instead, we introduce two regular traits which *are* implemented **manually** to signal that `impl`s of `TransmuteFrom` on a type adhere to the usual trait stability rules.

 My next blog post will provide a gentle introduction to exactly how this is accomplished!